rederyk/pwnagotchi_GPSD-ng/README.md

 ## Bettercap
 Gps option is set to off.
 Position is update by the plugin to Bettercap, on handshake, internet_available and on_unfiltered_ap_list.

+## Troubleshooting: Have you tried to turn it off and on again?
+### "[GPSD-ng] Error while importing matplotlib for generate_polar_plot()"
+matplotlib is not up to date in /home/pi/.pwn:
+- su -
+- cd /home/pi/.pwn
+- source bin/activate
+- pip install scipy numpy matplotlib --upgrade

+### "[Errno 2] No such file or directory: '/usr/local/share/pwnagotchi/custom-plugins/gpsd-ng.html'"
+gpsd-ng.html is missing, just copy :-)

+### "TypeError: JSONDecoder.init() got an unexpected keyword argument 'encoding'"
+The gpsd python library, called "gps", is old (around 2020).
+An update will do the trick.

+### "[GPSD-ng] Error while connecting to GPSD: [Errno 111] Connection refused"
+- GPSD server is not running:
+ - Try to restart gpsd: sudo systemctl restart gpsd
+ - Check status: sudo systemctl status gpsd
+ - Check logs
+- GPSD server is not configured.
+Check install section.
+- GPSD configuration is wrong:
+ - Try "cgps" or "gpsmon" to check if you have readings

+### GPSD server is running and the plugin is connected but I have no position
+- Check with "cgps" if gpsd can retreive data from gps modules
+- The plugin filters data without fix.
+You can check on the plugin's webpage.

 # TODO
 - [ ] Run around the World!